influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/logs.md

 ####  Continuous query execution (if logging enabled)

-The `continuous_querierexecute` operation includes all continuous query executions, if logging is enabled.
+The `continuous_querier_execute` operation includes all continuous query executions, if logging is enabled.

 #### TSI log file compaction